MithrilJS/mithril.js/docs/jsx.md

 React follows a purist JavaScript approach hence `class` is a reserved word that cannot be used in JSX.
 In Mithril both are valid since we believe `class` is more idiomatic to HTML markup.

 #### DOM events
 Mithril uses the native syntax for binding DOM events.
-Instead of using React's `onClick` on `onSubmit` syntax (which are handlers for its synthetic event system) you'd use the native `onclick` or `onsubmit`.
-Mithril supports all DOM element events bindings.
+Instead of using React's `onClick` or `onSubmit` syntax (which are handlers for its synthetic event system) you'd use the native `onclick` or `onsubmit`.
+Mithril supports all DOM element event bindings.

 ---